QuantEcon/cbc_workshops/PLAN.md

 Networks

-- A quick intro to networks and centrality (slides)
+- A quick intro to networks and centrality
+    (slides are in networks text slides folder)
 - Multisector production models
 - Financial networks